Skip to content

 Creating exceptions with any

 Use the any block when you want to grant access if the user matches at least one of the conditions.
-This is useful for creating exceptions — for example, allowing a specific user to access a model without assigning them all the required properties.
+This is useful for creating exceptions — for example, allowing a specific user to access a model without assigning them all the required parameters.

 yaml